elnura15ae/WebDevSep/REACTJS/react-sass/README.txt

 * import .scss

+To have more visitors in Google, Yahoo and etc...

-npm install create-razzle-app -g
+3. *npm install create-razzle-app -g  ---search engine

-create-razzle-app reactjs-ssr
+4. *npm create-razzle-app reactjs-ssr